Table of Contents[Hide][Show]

 Seriously, if you read nothing else in this article, pay attention to what I’m going to tell you about the Pierce Stocking Scenic Drive, and especially outlooks 8 and 9.
 Shaped like a LeMans road racing circuit, Pierce Stocking Drive winds around itself like the entry road to Yosemite Park in California.

-This scenic drive is a key part of another part of the US National Parks — Sleeping Bear Dunes National Lakeshore — and it leads to breathtaking views.
+A scenic drive is a feature of many US National Parks and Pierce Stocking leads to breathtaking views.

 Your second stop should be the Lake Michigan Overlook, where you can climb a small hill to get to the elevated deck 450 feet above Lake Michigan.
 On a clear day, you can see all the way to Empire Bluffs, which is four miles away, and maybe even Platte Bay nine miles away.
 From this point, you can’t see it, but know that Wisconsin is just 54 miles across that giant body of water we know as Lake Michigan, which is the fourth largest freshwater lake in the world.